Melpomene - Fotolia

-When contemplating a move to a cloud storage environment, data storage administrators should list the cloud storage advantages associated with such a decision.
-For example, traditional data storage systems have limits on capacity, while the cloud offers unprecedented scalability.
+When contemplating a move to a cloud or multi-cloud storage environment, data storage administrators should consider the advantages of cloud storage associated with such a decision.
+For example, traditional data storage systems have limits on capacity, while cloud storage services offer unprecedented scalability.
 In addition, cloud storage lets admins take advantage of multi-tenancy and avoid the headaches associated with data migrations.

-Limited metadata is a drawback of most storage systems.
-True, NAS has more than storage-area networks (SANs) or direct-attached storage (DAS, which have almost none), but even NAS is still limited.
-The dearth of metadata limits what can be automated.
-Cloud storage, or what I sometimes call cloud object storage, allows for much more metadata and enables exceptional customized control over data for specific business and system functions.
-In turn, data can be manipulated based on policy triggers, as well as scale on rules.
-Those rules automate many traditional, manually intensive tasks such as tiering, security, migration, redundancy and deletion.
+Here, again, cloud computing and cloud storage advantages come into play.
+Cloud storage allows for much more metadata and enables exceptional customized control over data for specific business and system functions.
+In turn, data can be manipulated based on policy triggers and scaled on rules.
+Those rules automate many traditional, manually intensive tasks such as tiered storage, security, migration, redundancy and deletion.

-Instead of the traditional approach of tightly coupling the data to its location, cloud storage dynamically lays out the data and automatically optimizes it.
+Instead of the traditional approach of tightly coupling data to its location, cloud storage dynamically lays out data and automatically optimizes it.
 It then moves data nondisruptively based on policies.
 This contrasts with traditional storage where administrators must intervene to decide the placement of each individual object and then move it manually when they think they should.
 Greater automation ultimately equals significantly less management.

 Traditional storage systems and their scale-out derivatives were never designed for multi-tenancy.
-Security, billing and chargeback are all “bolted-on” vs. “built-in."
-In my opinion, cloud storage’s custom metadata provides unprecedented layers of security.
+Security, billing and chargeback are all bolted-on vs. built-in.
+A significant advantage of cloud storage is that custom metadata provides unprecedented layers of security.
 Each object or file functions as autonomous data instances carrying a broad swath of controlled and restricted access policies for distinct parties.
-The built-in encryption is both in-flight and at-rest.
+Built-in encryption is provided both in-flight and at-rest.

 Costs associated with disaster recovery (DR) and business continuity plans are a challenge for most IT shops.
 That's because systems and software licenses often have to be replicated at another data center.
 Many organizations have DR plans that call for a remote site, some more than 100 miles away from headquarters, to mirror the metropolitan site.
 You can see how easily costs can double and triple.